Highbury is the Moor Green home that Joseph Chamberlain had built.

 took Mason Science College

-Andrew Carnegie, encouraged him to model it on the
+encouraged him to model it on the large campus-style

-America.
-Chamberlain sent a delegation to America to
+sent a delegation to America to investigate and also

-investigate and also persuaded Lord Calthorpe to donate
+persuaded Lord Calthorpe to donate land on his

 Today, the centrepiece of the UK’s first red-brick, campus-